Posts filed under ‘Thoughts’

 To be continued…

 The very word patriotism comes from the word patriarch; and we all acknowledge that each of us have a connection to a “father land.”
 This has with it identification to a particular kinship, a kinship that has worked, and sometimes fought to sustain and protect the family.
 I believe that just as one honors father and mother one should also honor where God has placed you.
+My great grandfather served in World War I, my grandfather served in World War II as a helmsmen on a Navy ship.

 This is an edited manuscript of a sermon I preached at Calvary Baptist Church, West Campus, on December 11th, 2011.